I sense that the signatories of this letter would rather perpetuate problems and grievances than find solutions

 I too affirm my “commitment to robust political and ideological debate and discourse for the betterment of humanity at large”.
 My starting point is that Islam, secular liberal democratic values, and our work to counter extremism are all compatible.

-Signed,Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Signed,Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.